magicstickuk/multisite-post-duplicator/README.md

 *   Clean and friendly User Interface
 *   Select what status you want your new copy of post to be i.e Published, Draft etc
 *   Specify a prefix for the new post to avoid confusion
-*   Works with Contact Form 7
 *   Works with Advanced Custom Fields
 *	Create your own addons!
 Multisite Post Duplicator is now fully extendable.
 Create your own functionality.
 Check out the API [documentation](http://www.wpmaz.uk/mpddocs/).
 Check out a list of hooks you can use (http://www.wpmaz.uk/multisite-post-duplicator-actions-and-filters/).
-*	Choose to ignore specific post meta keys in the duplication process.
+*	Choose to ignore specific post meta keys in the duplication process

 == Installation ==

 1. Upload `multisite-post-duplicator` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. In WordPress admin on any of your sites within your multisite network go to Tools > Multisite Post Duplicator
-4. Customise the default behaviour by going to Setting > Multisite Post Duplicator Settings
+3. Customise the default behaviour by going to Setting > Multisite Post Duplicator Settings

 == Frequently Asked Questions ==